 How to Use the Tofu

-My favorite way to cook marinated tofu is to grill it in a cast iron skillet.
+My favorite way to cook this lemongrass tofu is to grill it in a cast iron skillet.
 Just add a spritz of oil to a hot pan, then fry the slices until they are golden brown.
 Flip them over and give the other side the same treatment.
 The grilled tofu can be enjoyed as-is, over rice, over noodles, or stuffed into spring rolls, banh mi, or sushi.

 You could also crumble the tofu and stuff it inside a dumpling, toss it with noodles or fried rice, or make some tofu and veggie kebabs.
 The possibilities are many.